altserver-for-android/AltServer-Linux-CMake/README.md

     ```
   - Ubuntu:
     ```bash
-    sudo apt install clang cmake git zlib python3 avahi libavahi-compat-libdnssd-dev
+    sudo apt install clang cmake git libbz2-dev python3 libavahi-compat-libdnssd-dev libssl-dev libboost-all-dev uuid-dev -y
     ```
-    Then we have to install boost libraries.
-We can download it from [its website](https://www.boost.org/users/download/) and then build them like this:
-    ```bash
-    tar xvf boost_1_XX_Y.tar.gz
-    sudo apt-get install build-essential g++ python3-dev autotools-dev libicu-dev libbz2-dev libboost-all-dev cd boost_1_XX_Y
-    ./bootstrap.sh --prefix=/usr/
-    sudo ./b2 install
-    ```
-	Replacing `1_XX_Y` for the exact version you have downloaded.

-    In addition, we need to build and install corecrypto from Apple sources.
+    Then, we need to build and install corecrypto from Apple sources.
 Since the build is a bit broken, it needs some fixes which I already committed [here](https://github.com/altserver-for-android/corecrypto).
     You can use it as follows (the last "-j`nproc`" parameter is not necessary, but it speeds the build considerably):
     ```bash
     git clone https://github.com/altserver-for-android/corecrypto